Hepatitis A

 Hepatitis A vaccine

-Doctors give the hepatitis A vaccine in two shots.
-You should get the second shot 6 to 12 months after the first shot.
+Health care professionals usually give the hepatitis A vaccine in two shots.
+The second shot is given at least 6 months after the first shot.
 You need to get both shots to be fully protected against the virus.
+A combined hepatitis A and hepatitis B vaccine is also available for adults.

 Reduce your chance of infection

-You can reduce your chance of getting hepatitis A by washing your hands thoroughly with soap and warm water for 15 to 30 seconds
+If you haven’t been vaccinated against hepatitis A, you can reduce your chance of getting a hepatitis A infection by washing your hands.
+Wash your hands thoroughly with soap and water for at least 20 seconds

 • after using the toilet